USS Randolph (1776): Maiden voyage

 Continuing the hunt was out of the question as the ship had lost much of her maneuverability and speed.
 Now seeking to avoid the Royal Navy's warships, Biddle ordered the ship south towards the Carolina coast.
-An epidemic of fever broke out as the Randolph limped along, and many members of the crew died and were hastily buried at sea.
+An epidemic of fever broke out as Randolph limped along, and many members of the crew died and were hastily buried at sea.
 Biddle also had to deal with a failed uprising by the British captives on his ship before reaching Charleston, South Carolina, on the afternoon of 11 March.